You are here

 If you are not sure what the standard is in your discipline, ask your professor.

-Again, we can see the use of specific language such as “despite the importance” and “have neglected to address.”
-These phrases help draw attention to gaps in the literature and contribute to your critical voice.
+Here, the use of two phrases “despite the importance” and “have neglected to address” help draw attention to gaps in the literature and contribute to the author’s critical voice.

 This example shows how identifying strengths and limitations will help you assess the value of different articles.